Bidirectional Learning of Relationships between Atomic Environments and Electronic Band Dispersion in Semiconductor Heterostructures: Methods

-\ul{Training Structures:} We consider ideal superlattices with both even and odd number of monolayers, referred to as Si$_{2p}$Ge$_{2p}$ $(p=1,2,\dots, 14)$ and Si$_{2q-1}$Ge$_{2q-1}$Si$_{2q-1}$Ge$_{2q-1}$ $(q=1,2,\dots, 7)$, respectively.
-The total number of atoms in model supercells (SCs) of these superlattices are even multiples of four.
-The SCs of Si$_{2p}$Ge$_{2p}$ configurations include $4p$ atoms and Si$_{2q-1}$Ge$_{2q-1}$Si$_{2q-1}$Ge$_{2q-1}$ configurations have $4(2q-1)$ atoms.
-We construct the SCs using a template that includes four atomic positions, as we discuss below.
-For the superlattices with odd number of monolayers, we double the SC sizes to account for the structure periodicity.
-We consider both strain symmetrized superlattices and superlattices with applied strains: 0.00\%, 0.59\%, 1.16\%, 1.73\%, and 2.31\%.
-The strains are measured relative to bulk Si lattice constant: $((a^\prime-a_{Si})/a_{Si})\times 100$, where $a_\text{Si}$ = 5.47 \AA.
-The applied in-plane strain values correspond to alloy growth substrates, Si$_{1-x}$Ge$_x$, with varied Ge concentrations: $x = 0, 0.1, 0.2, 0.3, 0.4$.
+We include superlattices with both even and odd numbers of monolayers to sample layer periodicity effects.
+Even-period superlattices are denoted as Si$_{2p}$Ge$_{2p}$ with $(p=1,2,\dots, 14)$, while odd-period superlattices are denoted as Si$_{2q-1}$Ge$_{2q-1}$Si$_{2q-1}$Ge$_{2q-1}$ with $(q=1,2,\dots, 7)$.
+The corresponding supercells (SCs) contain $4p$ and $4(2q-1)$ atoms, respectively.
+All SCs are generated from a four-atom tetragonal template; for odd-period superlattices, we double the SC size along [001] to correctly preserve periodicity.
+To probe strain effects, we include both strain-symmetrized and strained superlattices with in-plane strains of 0.00\%, 0.59\%, 1.16\%, 1.73\%, and 2.31\%, defined relative to the bulk Si lattice constant: $((a^\prime-a_{Si})/a_{Si})\times 100$, where $a_\text{Si}$ = 5.47 \AA.
+These strain values correspond to epitaxial growth on Si$_{1-x}$Ge$_x$ alloy substrates with Ge concentrations: $x = 0, 0.1, 0.2, 0.3,$ and $0.4$.